nhatvu148/JupiterUIRecorder/README.md

-# WinAppDriver UI Recorder Tool
+# Jupiter UI Recorder Tool

 This tool allows UI element inspection and generates an XPath query to the element.
-More information can be found on the [wiki](https://github.com/Microsoft/WinAppDriver/wiki/WinAppDriver-UI-Recorder).

 ## Requirements